A Unified Framework for Hopsets and Spanners: Introduction

-\paragraph{Exponential-TZ for near-additive spanners and hopsets.} In \cite{TZ06}, the sampling probabilities of each $A_{i+1}$ from $A_i$ were roughly $n^{-2^i/k}$, i.e., the exponent of $n^{-1/k}$ was exponential in $i$, so we naturally call this an {\em exponential-TZ}.
-As the probabilities are much lower here, the bunches will be larger, so vertices in $A_i\setminus A_{i+1}$ can only connect to their $i$-th bunch (in order to keep the size under control).
-This version can provide a near-additive stretch for the hopset/spanner.
+\paragraph{Exponential-TZ for near-additive spanners, emulators and hopsets.} In \cite{TZ06}, the sampling probabilities of each $A_{i+1}$ from $A_i$ were roughly $n^{-2^i/k}$.
+This means that the expected size of the set $A_i$ is $n^{1-\frac{2^i-1}{k}}$, so we naturally call this an {\em exponential-TZ}.
+As the probabilities are much lower here, the bunches are larger, so vertices in $A_i\setminus A_{i+1}$ can only connect to their $i$-th bunch (in order to keep the size under control).
+This version can provide spanners/emulators/hopsets with a multiplicative stretch that is arbitrarily close to $1$ (namely, $1+\epsilon$ for any small $\epsilon>0$).

 \paragraph{Our algorithm.} In this work, we devise the following generalization of both of these algorithms.
 Our algorithm expects as a parameter a function $f:\N\to\N$ that determines, for each level $i$, the highest bunch-level that vertices in $A_i\setminus A_{i+1}$ will connect to (in the linear-TZ we have $f(i)=F$, while in the exponential-TZ, $f(i)=i$ for all $i$).
-This function $f$ implies what should the sampling probability be for each level $i$, in order to keep the total size of the spanner/hopset roughly $O(n^{1+1/k})$.
+This function $f$ implies what should the sampling probability be for each level $i$, in order to keep the total size of the spanner/emulator/hopset roughly $O(n^{1+1/k})$.
 We denote these probabilities by $n^{-\lambda_i/k}$, for parameters $\lambda_0,\lambda_1,...,\lambda_{F-1}$.
 The number of sets $F$ is in turn determined by these $\lambda_i$ (roughly speaking, it is when we expect $A_F$ to be empty).

-As this is a generalization of the algorithms of \cite{TZ01,TZ06}, clearly it may achieve their results.
-One of our main technical contributions is showing that an {\em interleaving} of the linear-TZ and exponential-TZ probabilities, yields a hopset/spanner with hybrid stretch.
-This means that we divide the integers in $[F]$ to $F/c$ intervals, so that the $\lambda_i$'s are the same within each interval, and decays exponentially between intervals.
+As this is a generalization of the algorithms of \cite{TZ01,TZ06}, clearly it achieves their results.
+One of our main technical contributions is showing that an {\em interleaving} of the linear-TZ and exponential-TZ probabilities, yields a spanner/emulator/hopset with hybrid stretch.
+This means that we divide the integers in $[F]=\{1,2,...,F\}$ to $F/c$ intervals, so that the $\lambda_i$'s are the same within each interval, and decays exponentially between intervals.
 The parameter $c$ controls the multiplicative stretch.